 Applications must be made via the University of Cambridge Postgraduate Admissions website.
 Applicants can state their preferred Programme or project of interest, if they so wish, and this should be clearly stated as part of your Personal Statement which should be of no more than 2500 words in length.
 The deadline for applications is 15th November 2021.

 If your fee status is classified as overseas, you must also apply for the University funding competition to obtain funding for the higher fee rate.

 We invite applications from UK and Overseas students for these non-clinical studentships.
 Please ensure you meet the University of Cambridge entrance requirements.

 If you are a clinical student you will need to apply for a Clinical Research Training Fellowship via the University of Cambridge Job Opportunities website.
 More information here: https://crukcambridgecentre.org.uk/education-and-training/ccc-clinical-research-fellowships

 Interview and selection process

-Applicants will be notified of the outcome of their interview at the beginning of February 2018 and successful applicants will receive a formal offer letter by mid-February 2018.
+Applicants will be notified of the outcome of their interview at the beginning of February 2022 and successful applicants will receive a formal offer letter by mid-February 2022.

-If you have general enquiries about the CRUK Cambridge Centre non-clinical MRes + PhD studentships or the application process, please contact firstname.lastname@example.org.
+If you have general enquiries about the CRUK Cambridge Centre non-clinical MRes + PhD studentships or the application process, please contact the CRUK Cambridge Centre Postgraduate Training Programme office on firstname.lastname@example.org.